World Toilet Day History

 World Toilet Day Facts & Quotes

-- The theme for World Toilet Day in 2015 was Sanitation and Nutrition.
+- The theme for World Toilet Day in 2016 was Toilets and jobs.

 - 1 in 8 people in the world practices open defecation, meaning that the person must relieve him/herself without cover or shelter from other people.

 - The average person spends one hour and 42 minutes a week on the toilet, or nearly 92 days over his/her lifetime.

 - Diarrhea is the second leading cause of deaths in children under age 5 in developing countries.
 Diarrhea is primarily due to poor hygiene and sanitation

 The 2030 Agenda calls on us to renew our efforts in providing access to adequate sanitation worldwide.
 We must continue to educate and protect communities at risk, and to change cultural perceptions and long-standing practices that hinder the quest for dignity. – Ban Ki-moon, Secretary-General of the United Nations.

 World Toilet Day Top Events and Things to Do